crisjumbo/Memories-Project/README.md

 # Memories Platform 👽

 A simple CRUD application developed using the MERN stack.
-The basic idea is that you as user can post, edit, delete memories and also this can be liked.
+The basic idea is that you as user can post, edit, delete memories.
+Also, this can be liked.

 This project is made thanks to the Youtuber [JavaScriptMastery](https://www.youtube.com/c/JavaScriptMastery)